neilrackett/web-rextract/README.md

 tab you have open and go nowhere else: there is no upload, no server and nothing to send them to.
 The page is a static file on GitHub Pages.

-You need your own copy of the Amiga release.
+You need your own copy of the Amiga installation disks.
 This supplies no game data, and neither does this repository - not a test fixture, not a sample disk, not one file.

 ## What it reads